johanneszab/TumblThree/README.md

 * Internationalization support.
 * Autosave of the queuelist.
 * Save, clear and restore the queuelist.
-* Download of text, audio, quote, conversation and link posts.
+* Download of text, audio, quote, conversation, link and question posts.
 * Download meta information for photo, video and audio posts.
+* Downloads inlined photos and videos (e.g. photos embedded in question&answer posts).
+* A downloader for downloading "liked by" photos and videos instead of a tumblr blog.
+* An option to download an url list instead of the actual files.
+* Allows to download only original content of the blog and skip reblogged posts.
 * Set a time interval for a automatic download (e.g. during nights).
+* Uses SSL instead of unsecure http connections.
+* Allows to set a proxy.
+* A bandwidth throttler.
 * Preview of photos & videos.
 * Taskbar buttons and key bindings.